stevenkfirth/csvw_metadata_json_schema/README.md

 This work aims to fill this gap by creating a series of JSON Schema files which can be used for creating and validating CSVW metadata file.

-> Note: Note all the rules contained in the W3C Recommendation can be expressed in JSON Schema.
+> Note: Not all the rules contained in the W3C Recommendation can be expressed in JSON Schema.
 Therefore validating csvw metafiles using the JSON Schema files here can only be considered as a partial validation and dows not mean that the csvw metafiles are fully commpliant with the W3C Recommendation.

 ## Folder Descriptions